joshskidmore/gpd-pocket-2-arch-guide/README.md

         # y ↵ to confirm

   5. Format the EFI partition to vfat

         `mkfs.vfat /dev/mmcblk0p1`

 # Step 2: Install Windows 10

   1. Create a Windows 10 install USB
-  2. Boot Pocket 2 and tap `DEL` key to enter BIOS
+  2. Boot Pocket 2 and tap `F12`
-  3. In BIOS, navigate to `Save & Exit` tab and under `Boot Override`, select the USB device containing the Windows 10 installer
+  3. In the options, select the USB device containing the Windows 10 installer
   4. Install Windows 10.
 The only important thing is that in the disk partitioner, let Windows use the unused space at the end of the drive.
 The Windows installer will automatically place its EFI files into the EFI partition (`mmcblk0p1`).
 The installer will warn you that it has to create additional partitions which is normal.